glotzerlab/signac-docs/docs/source/cluster_submission.rst

     MPI parallelized:
       ``@flow.directives(nranks=4)``

-      This operation will be executed on 4 MPI ranks.
+      This operation requires 4 MPI ranks.

     MPI/OpenMP Hybrid:
       ``@flow.directives(nranks=4, omp_num_threads=2)``

-      This operation will be executed on 4 MPI ranks with 2 OpenMP threads per rank.
+      This operation requires 4 MPI ranks with 2 OpenMP threads per rank.

     GPU:
       ``@flow.directives(ngpu=1)``

       The operation requires one GPU for execution.

-The :ref:`next section <environments>` provides more details on how to select and possibly define custom environments.
+The :ref:`next section <environments>` provides more details on how to select and define custom environments.